HorizenOfficial/horizen-migration/dump-scripts/python/README.md

 $ python3 zend_to_horizen.py <zend csv dump file> <output_file>
 ```

-The output is a json file with a list of `"decoded address":"balance"` items.
+The output is a json file with a list of `"decoded address":"balance"` items, alphabetically ordered.

 ## setup_eon2_json.py